FelixCenusa/portfolio/projects.md

 # Projects

+## 8-Segment Display Controller (Assembly)

+An Assembly program that controls an 8-segment display to count up or down based on user input.
+It supports input via keyboard or physical push buttons and includes implementations using both polling and interrupts.

+Built with:

+Assembly (ARM)

+Peripheral interface for buttons and display

+Features:

+Real-time input handling via polling or interrupt-driven logic

+Keyboard and push-button compatibility

+Configurable counting behavior (up/down)

+Efficient display updates

+Example implementation details available in the README file (available once course is over (mid Jan) and I can publish the code)

+Link to the project (my GitHub repo)
+(available once course is over (mid Jan) and I can publish the code)

+---

+## Custom File System with FAT (C++)

+A versatile file system implemented in C++ that supports customizable block sizes and stores any given data.
+Includes standard file operations like ls, cd, mv, cp, mkdir, and create.

+Built with:

+C++

+Custom FAT implementation

+File I/O operations

+Features:

+Configurable block sizes for flexible storage

+Commands for file and directory manipulation:

+ls: List directory contents

+cd: Change directories

+mv: Move files/directories

+cp: Copy files

+mkdir: Create directories

+create: Create new files

+Simple and efficient FAT design for optimized performance

+Example usage and testing framework in the README (available once course is over (mid Jan) and I can publish the code)

+Link to the project (my GitHub repo)
+(available once course is over (mid Jan) and I can publish the code)

 ## TimeToMove (JS, EJS, HTML, CSS)
 ![TimeToMoveSS](/assets/img/TimeToMoveSS.png)
 Self Hosted Web application that enables users to create, share, and manage digital labels with advanced security and privacy features.